Why a real estate all-rounder became an agency owner

 Listen to more from Sam Devlin on the REIQ Property Brief podcast with host Rob Doorey.

-Want to take your real estate career to the next level?
-Enrol in a licence upgrade course with the REIQ.
+Want to run your own real estate business one day?
+Consider doing a Full Licence course with the REIQ.

 The property market is the perfect playground for cybercriminals - large sums of money are constantly being transferred between parties with the majority of communications sent via email.

 5 min read

 Be careful what you do with confidential information

 The recent settlement of a claim between a real estate agency and a former employee serves as a timely reminder to real estate professionals that utilising a former employer's confidential client information can be very costly.